GLP-1 Insurance Denied or Too Expensive? How to Lower Ozempic, Wegovy, Mounjaro & Zepbound Costs

 Risks and Considerations

-• No FDA approval: Compounded GLP-1s are not FDA-approved products.
-They have not undergone the same testing for safety, efficacy, and consistency as Ozempic or Wegovy.
+• No FDA approval: Compounded GLP-1s have not undergone the same testing for safety, efficacy, and consistency as brand products.

 • Purity and dosing variability: Quality depends entirely on the individual pharmacy.
-Some compounding pharmacies have excellent quality control; others do not.
-The FDA has issued warnings about compounded semaglutide products containing salt forms (semaglutide sodium) that differ from the FDA-approved formulation.
+Some have excellent quality control; others do not.

-• Legal uncertainty: Novo Nordisk and Eli Lilly have filed lawsuits against compounding pharmacies and telehealth platforms selling compounded versions of their drugs.
-The legal landscape is shifting rapidly.
+• Legal uncertainty: Novo Nordisk and Eli Lilly have filed lawsuits against compounding pharmacies and telehealth platforms.
+The legal landscape is shifting.

 The Regulatory Landscape (2026)